 GPS Coordinates: 82º 24.882’ W 28º 43.700’ N

 There is a limit of 2 vehicles per campsite.
-The first 12 vehicles that arrive will be allowed to park on our reserved campsites.
+The first 10 vehicles that arrive will be allowed to park on our reserved campsites.
 Any vehicles arriving after that will be required to park in the day use parking field at the top of the hill on the right just before the campsite entrance gate.
 Please note that there is a $2 fee to park there each day.
-Cash envelopes and dashboard receipts are located in the iron ranger located at the day use parking entrance.
+Payment instructions are posted on the sign in the parking area.

 What to bring: